Lokeshchoubisa/sql-viewer/README.md

 # Online SQL Editor
+You can see this web app at **https://sqldb-viewer.herokuapp.com/**

 This is an online SQL editor built specifically for the frontend task of Atlan's front-end internship.
 This particular project is built using **[React](https://reactjs.org/)**, and the **[React Bootstrap](https://react-bootstrap.github.io/)** front-end framework.
 It originally contains a data dump borrowed from [this](https://github.com/graphql-compose/graphql-compose-examples/tree/master/examples/northwind/data/csv) repository.
 The sections below detail the salient features of this project.